Tallahassee-St. Marks Historic Railroad State Trail

 Rob Lacy, Manager

-Summer is a great time to visit the Trail for fitness/training runs and rides or a relaxing, healthy stroll that will shed daily stresses.
+The cool months of the year are a great time to visit the Trail for fitness/training runs and rides or a relaxing, healthy stroll that will shed daily stresses.
 Jump on the trail at any of the traihleads spread out along the trail from Tallahassee to St. Marks.
 There are parking areas provided at many locations along the trail.
 Mileage markers provide distance information and the trail corridor is lined with trees providing plenty of shade when you need it.

 The Tallahassee-St. Marks Historic Railroad State Trail runs 16 miles due south to the City of St. Marks, which is designated as a “Gateway Community” for the Florida Trail.
-There is an additional 4.5 miles of trail north of
+There is an additional 4.5 miles of trail north of Capital Circle which terminates at Gamble Street and is maintained by the City of Tallahassee.
+There is also a city-managed trail along Capital Circle which provides an east/west connecter to the State Trail.

 Restroom facilities are located at intervals along the trail.
 At the Wakulla Station Trailhead, there are picnic pavilions and the barrier-free, Felburn Foundation Boundless Playground®, which is designed to give children of all abilities the opportunity to learn and play freely together.